veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦// process ExAudioTagHeader                                                         ¦  SequenceStart       = 0,                                                          ¦
 ¦//                                                                                  ¦  CodedFrames         = 1,                                                          ¦
 ¦processAudioBody = false                                                            ¦                                                                                    ¦
-¦if (soundFormat == SoundFormat.ExHeader) {                                          ¦  // RTMP includes a previously undocumented 'audio silence' message.
-This          ¦
+¦if (soundFormat == SoundFormat.ExHeader) {                                          ¦  // RTMP includes a previously undocumented 'audio silence' message.               ¦
-¦  processAudioBody = true                                                           ¦  // silence message is identified when an audio message contains a zero            ¦
+¦  processAudioBody = true                                                           ¦  // This silence message is identified when an audio message contains              ¦
-¦                                                                                    ¦  // payload, indicating a period of silence.
-The action to take after              ¦
+¦                                                                                    ¦  // a zero-length payload, or more precisely, an empty audio message               ¦
-¦  // The UB[4] bits are interpreted as AudioPacketType                              ¦  // receiving a silence message is system dependent.
-The semantics of the          ¦
+¦  // The UB[4] bits are interpreted as AudioPacketType                              ¦  // without an AudioTagHeader, indicating a period of silence.
+The                 ¦
-¦  // instead of sound rate, size and type                                           ¦  // silence message in the Flash Media playback and timing model are as            ¦
+¦  // instead of sound rate, size and type                                           ¦  // action to take after receiving a silence message is system                     ¦
-¦  audioPacketType = UB[4] as AudioPacketType                                        ¦  // follows:                                                                       ¦
+¦  audioPacketType = UB[4] as AudioPacketType                                        ¦  // dependent.
+The semantics of the silence message in the Flash                   ¦
+¦                                                                                    ¦  // Media playback and timing model are as follows:                                ¦
-¦                                                                                    ¦  //                                                                                ¦
+¦  if (audioPacketType == AudioPacketType.Multitrack) {                              ¦  //                                                                                ¦
-¦  if (audioPacketType == AudioPacketType.Multitrack) {                              ¦  // - Ensure all buffered audio data is played out before entering the             ¦
+¦    isAudioMultitrack = true;                                                       ¦  // - Ensure all buffered audio data is played out before entering the             ¦
-¦    isAudioMultitrack = true;                                                       ¦  //   silence period:                                                              ¦
+¦    audioMultitrackType = UB[4] as AvMultitrackType                                 ¦  //   silence period:                                                              ¦
-¦    audioMultitrackType = UB[4] as AvMultitrackType                                 ¦  //   Make sure that any audio data currently in the buffer is fully               ¦
+¦                                                                                    ¦  //   Make sure that any audio data currently in the buffer is fully               ¦
-¦                                                                                    ¦  //   processed and played.
+¦    // Fetch AudioPacketType for all audio tracks in the audio message.             ¦  //   processed and played.
 This ensures a clean transition into the               ¦
-¦    // Fetch AudioPacketType for all audio tracks in the audio message.             ¦  //   silence period without cutting off any audio.                                ¦
+¦    // This fetch MUST not result in a AudioPacketType.Multitrack                   ¦  //   silence period without cutting off any audio.                                ¦
-¦    // This fetch MUST not result in a AudioPacketType.Multitrack                   ¦  //                                                                                ¦
+¦    audioPacketType = UB[4] as AudioPacketType                                      ¦  //                                                                                ¦
-¦    audioPacketType = UB[4] as AudioPacketType                                      ¦  // - After playing all buffered audio data, flush the audio decoder:              ¦
+¦                                                                                    ¦  // - After playing all buffered audio data, flush the audio decoder:              ¦
-¦                                                                                    ¦  //   Clear the audio decoder to reset its state and prepare it for new            ¦
+¦    if (audioMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦  //   Clear the audio decoder to reset its state and prepare it for new            ¦
-¦    if (audioMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦  //   input after the silence period.                                              ¦
 ¦      // The tracks are encoded with the same codec.
-Fetch the FOURCC for them      ¦  //                                                                                ¦
+Fetch the FOURCC for them      ¦  //   input after the silence period.                                              ¦
-¦      audioFourCc = FOURCC as AudioFourCc                                           ¦  // - During the silence period, the audio clock can't be used as the              ¦
+¦      audioFourCc = FOURCC as AudioFourCc                                           ¦  //                                                                                ¦
+¦    }                                                                               ¦  // - During the silence period, the audio clock can't be used as the              ¦
-¦    }                                                                               ¦  //   master clock for synchronizing playback:                                     ¦
+¦  } else {                                                                          ¦  //   master clock for synchronizing playback:                                     ¦
-¦  } else {                                                                          ¦  //   Switch to using the system's wall-clock time to maintain the correct         ¦
+¦    audioFourCc = FOURCC as AudioFourCc                                             ¦  //   Switch to using the system's wall-clock time to maintain the correct         ¦
-¦    audioFourCc = FOURCC as AudioFourCc                                             ¦  //   timing for video and other data streams.                                     ¦
+¦  }                                                                                 ¦  //   timing for video and other data streams.                                     ¦
-¦  }                                                                                 ¦  //                                                                                ¦
+¦}                                                                                   ¦  //                                                                                ¦
-¦}                                                                                   ¦  // - Don't wait for audio frames for synchronized A+V playback:                   ¦
+¦                                                                                    ¦  // - Don't wait for audio frames for synchronized A+V playback:                   ¦
 ¦                                                                                    ¦  //   Normally, audio frames drive the synchronization of audio and video          ¦
 ¦                                                                                    ¦  //   (A/V) playback.
 During the silence period, playback should not stall         ¦
 ¦                                                                                    ¦  //   waiting for audio frames.
 Video and other data streams should                ¦